TheDotProtocol/globalbank/dailysync.md

 1. Check the log file first
 2. Run the script manually to test
 3. Verify database connectivity
+4. Check interest calculation status
+5. Verify PDF export functionality
-4. Contact the development team if needed
+6. Contact the development team if needed

-**Remember**: This script ensures all users have the same excellent experience with Global Dot Bank! 🌟
+**Remember**: This script ensures all users have the same excellent experience with Global Dot Bank, including proper interest calculations! 🌟